-The first in a series of Art Meets Science 2020 programs, From Debris to Art partners eco-artist Mariah Reading with MDI Biological Laboratory’s Community Lab manager Anna Farrell.
+This Art Meets Science program, From Debris to Art, partners eco-artist Mariah Reading with MDI Biological Laboratory’s Community Lab manager Anna Farrell.
 To see more about Anna’s work with the Community Lab, watch her in action in the lab and on site on MDI.

-Using Anecdata, a unique citizen science software program created at MDIBL, the artist will engage directly with scientists and community members to gather human-made debris from our beaches and use debris to create works of art.
+Using Anecdata, a unique citizen science software program created at MDIBL, artists will engage directly with scientists and community members to gather human-made debris from our beaches and use debris to create works of art.
 Completed art will be displayed on Anecdata’s online gallery “From Debris to Art.”

 Exploring the intersection of art and science, this project will encourage participants of all ages to find their creative voice while raising awareness of the impact of plastics and other debris on the health of our coastal environment.
 Through the process of collecting, documenting and recycling trash found along the coast, participants will be asked to identify the trash source, define concrete steps that can be implemented to reduce waste and raise awareness within their communities.